jonkenobi/energy-bot/README.md

 Energy arbitrage helps home and grid-scale batteries increase value by buying energy when cheap and selling when expensive.
 This project demonstrates the core logic simply and transparently.

+## Disclaimer
+Select portions of this code were generated or assisted by AI